celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator.md

 ### Obtain and lock up some Celo Gold for staking

 To participate in The Great Celo Stake Off (aka TGCSO) and get fauceted it's necessary to register online via an [online form](https://docs.google.com/forms/d/e/1FAIpQLSfbn5hTJ4UIWpN92-o2qMTUB0UnrFsL0fm97XqGe4VhhN_r5A/viewform).
-Once the C-Labs team receive your registration, they'll send you instructions to get fauceted.
+Once the C-Labs team receives your registration, they'll send you instructions to get fauceted.
 Follow those instructions now.
 Then, while you wait, let's deploy the remaining components:

 ### Deploy a Validator